-Subtracting with KEVA[®] (or "The KEVA Bandit")
+(or "The KEVA Bandit")

-OBJECTIVE: Students will use KEVA planks as a manipulative to illustrate subtraction problems.
+OBJECTIVE: Students will use KEVA Planks as a manipulative to illustrate subtraction problems.

-MATERIALS: • Up to 20 KEVA planks per child
+MATERIALS: Up to 20 KEVA Planks per child

-• Subtraction sheet for each child (See Appendix B)
+Subtraction Sheet for each child (see Appendix B)

-- 1. Have students grab a large handful of planks from the bin.
+1. Have each student grab a large handful of planks from the bin.
 If you wish to use larger numbers, have them grab two handfuls.
-Your goal is to distribute random amounts between 10 and 20 planks per child. - 2.
-Have each student fill in the numeric value of their planks on their paper in the first column. - 3.
+Your goal is to distribute random amounts between 10 and 20 planks per child.

+- 2. Have each student fill in the numeric value of their planks on their paper in the first column. - 3.
 Now tell the class that you are the KEVA Bandit (or the KEVA Taxman, or the KEVA Gobbling Monster).
 You will be coming around and collecting a certain number of planks.
 Show the class how many planks you will be collecting.
-Have them write this amount on their paper after the minus sign and place that amount of planks on their desk so you can grab it.
-You may assign KEVA Bandit helpers if you wish. - 4.
+Have them write this amount on their paper after the minus sign and place that amount of planks on their desk so that you can grab it.
+You may assign KEVA Bandit helpers to help you collect. - 4.
 Now tell the class to count the amount they have left.
 Have them write the numeral in the answer place on their worksheet. - 5.
 Repeat steps 1-4 above with a new KEVA collection amount.

-BUILDING EXTENSION: The KEVA Bandit and helpers can build a tower with the planks they steal.
+BUILDING EXTENSION: The KEVA Bandit and his helpers can build a tower with the planks they steal.